 - 1 cup dairy-free chocolate chips

-- In a large bowl combine the four, starch, cocoa, baking powder, soda, and salt.
-Stir together and then set aside.
-We'll deal with you later!
+- In a large bowl, combine the flour, sugar, starch, cocoa, baking powder, soda, coffee, and salt.
+Stir together.

-- When the cake has cooled, spread with Vegan Vanilla Glaze.
+- When the cake has cooled, spread with whipped ganache frosting.

 - To store cake, cover and keep refrigerated.
 It will keep up to 5 days in the fridge.